 Over a quarter of Costa Rica’s landmass is National Park, which means you’re more than likely to come across at least one on your visit.
-Covering rainforests, beaches, volcanoes, cloud forest and more, for many people, exploring the biodiversity of this small but beautifully formed country is a major reason to visit in the first place.
-Costa Rica might be fairly small, but its road system is still rustic in places, meaning getting from place to place can be a challenge, especially in rainy season.
-It makes more sense to explore one region to the full than try to hare-brain it around the country ticking off everything.
-With that in mind, here are some of the most beautiful parks in Costa Rica, and why you should visit each of them.
+Covering rainforests, volcanoes, cloud forests and more, for many people, exploring the biodiversity of this small but beautifully formed country is a major reason to visit in the first place.
+With that in mind, here are some of the most beautiful Costa Rica national parks, and why you should visit them.

-The area around Arenal is home to many attractions including the popular Tabacon hot springs, a sizeable lake where you can paddleboard or swim, plus seemingly endless kilometres of forests trails.
-The one thing you can’t do, however is climb the volcano itself – as we mentioned it’s still very active!
+The area around Arenal is home to many attractions including the popular Tabacon hot springs, a sizeable lake where you can paddleboard or swim.
+Not to mention there are seemingly endless kilometres of forest trails.
+The one thing you can’t do, however, is climb the volcano itself – as we mentioned it’s still very active!

 Most people access the park through the town of La Fortuna where you’ll find hotels, restaurants and of course many places offering zip lining and other adventure tours.
 Despite the fact that tourism is the major industry here, the town remains quite charming and you’re just as likely to see Ticos going about their day as rucksack-toting tourists.

 Monteverde Cloud Forest Reserve you’ll see tree trunks festooned with vines and moss, thundering waterfalls and huge orchids proving vivid shots of pink and yellow amid the green.
-Among the varied wildlife that live in the forest you might see possibly the elusive red-breasted quetzal.
+Among the varied wildlife that lives in the forest, you might see possibly the elusive red-breasted quetzal.